 The accounts have been prepared in accordance with the special provisions relating to companies subject to the small companies regime within Part 15 of the Companies Act 2006.

-The financial statements were approved and authorised for issue by the Trustees on 16th September 2021 and signed on their behalf by:
+The financial statements were approved and authorised for issue by the Trustees on 16th June 2022 and signed on their behalf by:

-John Dunn Trustee
+John Dunn Chair of Trustees

 The accompanying notes 1 to 15 form part of these financial statements.